 In St Helens we will STEP UP and work together to provide Early Help, so that children, young people and families are safe, healthy and are supported to grow and be happy.

 E – Assessing Early and supporting the journey

 U – Valuing Uniqueness

 Somebody you are already working with, for example a health visitor, school nurse, youth worker, teacher or GP, will sit with you to gather information about your family and any other services that might already be supporting you.

 With your consent (permission), they will contact the other services to find out what support they are already offering you.
 The person working with you may suggest having a meeting together with the services who are already supporting you.
 Together, you will agree what is needed to help you and your child/children to get back on your feet and on with your life together.

 You will also agree who will take the role of lead professional.
 The lead professional is usually somebody who is already working with you and knows the type of support that would benefit you and your family.
 They will make sure everyone is doing what is needed to support you.
 You can also talk to them about any issues or concerns you may have.

 You do not have to accept Early Help, but if you do not this may raise concerns.
 The services are there to support you and your family and to prevent things from getting worse.

 Talk to someone who is already working with you and your family.
-This could be your child’s school, nursery, health visitor or any other worker you are in contact with.
-If you are a young person, this could be your teacher, youth worker, school nurse or a trusted adult.
+This could be your child’s school, nursery, health visitor or any other worker that you are in contact with.
+If you are a young person this could be your teacher, youth worker, school nurse or a trusted adult.